A mathematical framework to study organising principles in graphical representations of biochemical processes: An illustration of our results via examples

 This section attempts to illustrate the main achievements of this manuscript through some standard examples of biochemical reaction networks visualised in SBGN Process Description.
 We postpone our concrete theoretical development until Section \ref{sec:3}.

 We begin our treatment with an example of a biochemical reaction visualised as an SBGN Process Description (Figure \ref{fig:process-species} (top)), and the visualisation of its formal abstraction (Figure \ref{fig:process-species} (bottom)), as done in our framework in the later sections.
-The reaction in Figure \ref{fig:process-species} (top) describes the activation of the molecule ERK through phosphorylation (attaching a phosphate group P).
-The process requires energy generated by breaking down ATP, thereby releasing ADP.
-The activation of ERK is facilitated by the phosphorylated MEK.
+The reaction in Figure \ref{fig:process-species} (top) describes the activation of the molecule ERK (\textit{Extracellular Signal-Regulated Kinase}) through phosphorylation (attaching a \textit{phosphate group} P).
+The process requires energy generated by breaking down ATP (\textit{Adenosine Triphosphate}), thereby releasing ADP (\textit{Adenosine Diphosphate}).
+The activation of ERK is facilitated by the phosphorylated MEK (\textit{Methyl Ethyl Ketone}).
 In SBGN Process Descriptions, \textit{entity pool nodes} like macromolecules and simple chemicals are visualised by rectangular glyphs with rounded corners and circles respectively.
-The small inserted circles visualise covalent modifications (like the state of phosphorylations), and the small squares represent process nodes describing biochemical processes.
+The small inserted circles visualize covalent modifications (like the state of phosphorylation), and the small squares represent process nodes describing biochemical processes.
 A connecting arc between a biochemical entity and the process node denotes \textit{consumption}, a connecting arc (from the process node to a biochemical entity) with a black arrowhead represents\textit{ production} and a connecting arc (from a biochemical entity to the process node) with a small white circular head denotes \textit{catalysis}.